Bradesco faces capital shortfall in HSBC Brasil deal, UBS says

 News of an imminent sale comes after HSBC Chief Executive Officer Stuart Gulliver has targeted Brazil, Mexico, Turkey and the Unites States as potential markets for unit disposals.
 Last year, HSBC Brasil reported a net loss of 441 million reais, equating to negative return on equity of 4.2 percent.

-According to the Estado story, Itaú Unibanco Holding SA (ITUB4.SA), Bradesco and Banco Santander Brasil SA (SANB11.SA) - the nation's three largest non-government lenders, had access to the sale's preliminary documents and made bids.
+According to the Estado story, Itaú Unibanco Holding SA , Bradesco and Banco Santander Brasil SA - the nation's three largest non-government lenders, had access to the sale's preliminary documents and made bids.
 Both Itaú and Santander Brasil placed a bid below Bradesco's, the paper said.